scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--snap-confinement.md

 Generally snap confinement prevents the Linux kernel from allowing the Snap to touch your home directory or any other directory outside of the confined snap.

 So unless you allow the [Nextcloud snap to **access removable media**](https://github.com/nextcloud-snap/nextcloud-snap#removable-media) in `/mnt` or `/media` you will not be able to access any other directory.

-So what can you do to access youre home directory from within the snap?
+Confinement is a great security feature, but what can you do to access youre home directory from within your Nextcloud-snap instance?

 > INFO:
 >